apoapse/ApoapseProServer/README.md

 # Apoapse Pro Server
 The Apoapse server is part of the Apoapse Pro messaging platform offering a secure and decentralized collaborative space for communicating and sharing files.
-When

 ## How to build
 To compile the Apoapse Pro, you first need to compile the [Apoapse Protocol](https://github.com/apoapse/ApoapseProtocol) as a static library that must be linked into the ApoapseServerShared dynamic library.